-The advanced data analytics tools helps in diagnosing the application issues raised.
+The advanced data analytics tools help in diagnosing the application issues raised.
 One can understand what users are doing with your app and what is that to improve for making the app with better performance and increase the usability.
-It supports a wide variety of platforms including on - off premises on cloud and also integrates with your internal devOps process.
+It supports a wide variety of platforms including on - off-premises on cloud and also integrates with your internal DevOps process.

 Install and set up an Insights resource in the Azure portal.
-The Insight resources monitors your app and sends the data to the portal.
+The Insight resources monitor your app and send the data to the portal.

-In the Azure portal, on the integrated data you can apply analytic.
+In the Azure portal, on the integrated data you can apply analytically.